strikles/atac-data/messages/email/neurorights_en.md

 * "Não gostamos dele"
 * "Vai-te foder com essa conversa de merda"
 * "com quem te meteste"
-* "Nao te metas no nosso caminho" (as if they were turds making an advert to toilet cleaning products like Harpic or WC Pato).
+* "Nao te metas no nosso caminho" (meaning don't get in or way - subjugating whole families to fascism and psychiatric abuse - denying neurorights to the world population in a manner so putrid an repugnant the individual uttering those words sounds like a stool making an advert to toilet cleaning products like Harpic or WC Pato).

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/jesus/stella_maris.png"></p>